 The resolution passed largely along party lines by 193 to 228 votes.

-The House – ordered by opposition Democrats – impeached the President preceding month.
+The House – ordered by opposition Democrats – impeached the President the preceding month.

-The Senate – represented by Mr Trump’s Republican Party – will conclude whether to convict and remove him from office.
+The Senate—represented by Mr Trump’s Republican Party—will decide whether to convict and remove him from office.

-After receiving the articles, Leader of Republican Senate Mitch McConnell said they would be appearing on Thursday at noon, followed by a reading on the floor of the upper chamber.
-He also informed the trial would commence on Tuesday.
+After receiving the articles, Republican Senate Leader Mitch McConnell said they would appear on Thursday at noon, followed by a reading on the upper chamber’s floor.
+He also informed us that the trial would commence on Tuesday.

 What is Trump accused of?

 President Trump has been touting unsubstantiated corruption allegations about Mr Biden and his son, Robert Hunter, who accepted a well-paid board position with a Ukrainian energy firm.
-His father, Joe Biden, looked after American-Ukrainian relations as the 47th U.S. Vice-President.
-Mr Biden is also among a dozen candidates campaigning for nomination in Democratic Party’s White House.
+His father, Joe Biden, looked after American-Ukrainian relations as the 47th U.S. Vice President.
+Mr Biden is among a dozen candidates campaigning for nomination in the Democratic Party’s White House.

 The forthcoming Senate trial will be only the third of a U.S. president in history.